mtingers/mdcmp/docs/MDC_FORMAT_SPEC.md

         thirtysecond: "t"
     - Additional offset (list of char) -- Add an additional amount of time before the note position.
 A value of "n" for 0 or none can be specified in addition to the duration values.
-    - Volume (list of int) -- The volume of the position.
+    - Velocity (list of int) -- The velocity of the position.
 A value from 0 (silent) to 127 (max MIDI value).
+    - Volume (int) -- Overall volume of the track. "n" for noop.
+    - Pitchwheel (int) --Pitchwheel control.
+Humanized from -64 to 64. "n" for noop.
+    - Modwheel (int) -- Modulation control.
+0 is off, otherwise a value 1-127. "n" for noop.
+    - Expression (int) -- Expression control.
+0 is off, otherwise a value 1-127. "n" for noop.
+    - Sustain (int) -- Toggle 0=off, 1=on. "n" for noop.
+    - Pan (int) -- A range of -64 to 64. "n" for noop.

 Note that each track data is a list of X. Lists are delimited by `!`.
 If a `!` is not specified, it will use a single value for all items previously supplied as a list or a single item.